 This is it, this is how I make sense of it all.
 This is how I rationalize it in my head.

 However, how do we make all this explicit in the code base?
-That’s the subject of my next post about how I reflect the architecture and domain, in the code.
+That’s the subject of one of my next posts: how to reflect the architecture and domain, in the code.

 Last but not least, thanks to my colleague Francesco Mastrogiacomo, for helping me make my infographic look nice. 🙂